kbravh/portfolio-redux/src/data/writing/cracking-a-captcha-with-tesseract.js/Cracking a Captcha with Tesseract.js.md

 ![A 2x2 square made up of 4 different colors](4pixels.png)

-The `data` array for this image would be
+The `data` array for this image would be:

 ```js
 /* R     G     B     A */